 The Earliest Theories About What Killed The Dinosaurs

 Before paleontologists uncovered much information about the Cretaceous period — the time in which the dinosaurs died — they put forth early theories about their extinction.
-According to HISTORY, one of these theories was that smaller mammals ate too many dinosaur eggs, reducing their population to the point of unsustainability.
+One of these theories was that smaller mammals ate too many dinosaur eggs, reducing their population to the point of unsustainability.

 Another theory was that the dinosaurs simply evolved out of their brains.
 That is, their bodies grew too large while their brains remained small.
 Other experts believed a deadly plague killed off the dinosaur population and then spread as other animals ate their carcasses.